 Water mains and sewage - what to check before buying a home

-What is a water and drainage search?
+What is a CON29DW Drainage and Water Search?

 - Who is responsible for drainage at the property?